The quadratic map and its temporal and spectral properties: Introduction

 \section{Introduction}

-In this paper, numerical results of the temporal and spectral characteristics of the orbits generated by the quadratic map are presented.
-The quadratic map has quadratic nonlinearity and its theoretical analysis is a challenge.
-Here, a numerical analysis was performed and the use of piecewise linear approximations is envisioned as a way to obtain the Autocorrelation sequence (ACS) and Power Spectral Density (PSD) of this map.
-In Section 2.1, the quadratic map is defined and its main properties are described.
-In Section 2.2, the ACS and PSD of this map are obtained numerically, and in Section 2.3, piecewise linear approximations are discussed.
+In this paper numerical results of the temporal and spectral characteristics of orbits generated by the quadratic map are presented.
+The quadratic map has quadratic nonlinearity and its theoretical analysis is challenging.
+Here, a numerical analysis was performed in order to obtain the Autocorrelation Sequence (ACS) and the Power Spectral Density (PSD) of this map.
+In Section \ref{Sec::map}, the quadratic map is defined and its main properties are described.
+In Section \ref{acs_psd}, the ACS and PSD of this map are obtained numerically, and in Section \ref{Sec::concl}, we concisely deliver our conclusions.